angeloskounavis/reading-notes/README.md

 # Growth Mindset project (Lab 01b)

+Hello, my name is Angelos Kounavis.
+I came from Greece about 10 years ago and before codefellows I used to work in marketing.
+I can't wait to be a part of this software development team.

-My name is Angelos Kounavis, I am excited to learn more about Growth Mindset and write a few words regarding the topic.
+I am excited to learn more about Growth Mindset and write a few words regarding the topic.

 To me, a growth mindset is all about learning and evolving.
 Some people believe that certain individuals succeed in life because they are talented in a certain area (math, sports, politics, coding).
 The concept of a "growth mindset" dismantles this belief.
 Sure, you can be gifted in math, but only through hard work and perseverance you can develop your skills and become better; no matter the level you are at currently.